pstekieli/IN4331/Neo4j.md

 ### Step 2: Importing data into Neo4j
 Fairly straight-forward, we import using `PERIODIC COMMIT` statements (note that the number can be left out to let it decide itself when to commit).
 Important to not forget is to `toInt` or `toFloat` statements, forgetting them means the database is extremely unoptimized as it will import everything as strings.
 Additionally, one thing you'll notice is that the `acted_in`, `movies_genres` and `movies_keywords` tables aren't imported.
 These will be represented entirely as relations, not as nodes.
+More details on this in the final step.
 All import statements are listed below:

 ```